 * Intel slumps as quarterly margins fall

-Uncertainty over the timeline of the relief legislation has been weighing on Wall Street’s major indexes in recent sessions, with all three indexes posting declines for the week.
+Uncertainty over the timeline of the relief legislation has been weighing on Wall Street’s major indexes, which were set to cap a choppy week lower.

 Trump and Treasury Secretary Steven Mnuchin countered that Pelosi must compromise to get an aid package, saying significant differences remained between the Republican administration and Democrats.

-Trump still trailed former vice president Biden in national polls after the debate, although the contest is much tighter in some battleground states where the election will likely be decided.
+Trump trailed former vice president Biden in national polls, but the contest is much tighter in some battleground states where the election will likely be decided.

-The third-quarter earnings season, meanwhile, chugged along, with about 84% of the 135 S&P 500 companies that have reported so far topping quarterly profit estimates, according to Refinitiv data.
+The third-quarter earnings season chugged along, with about 84% of the 135 S&P 500 companies that have reported so far topping quarterly profit estimates, according to Refinitiv data.

 Next week’s focus will be on results from Big Tech companies Apple Inc, Facebook Inc, Amazon.com Inc and Google-parent Alphabet.